 NIH, NSF, and SBIR grant compliance can add a lot of overhead for a start-up.
 The Kruze team makes it easy, so we can spend our time growing the business instead of shoveling paperwork.

 As a startup, it’s incredibly important to keep track of where our money is coming from and where it’s being spent.
 Kruze Consulting really helps keep our books and taxes in order so that we can focus on the core business.
 Extremely responsive and very professional, the accountants at Kruze Consulting are a pleasure to work with.
 We’d highly recommend their services.

 Startups are our niche, and our passion.
-Our clients have raised over half a billion in venture capital financing in the past 12 months.
-We are one of only a few accounting firms that specialize in funded early-stage companies - we only offer financial and tax services to fast growing startups in the Seed, Series A, Series B and Series C stages.
+Our clients have raised over $3.5 billion in venture capital financing.
+We are one of only a few outsourced accounting firms that specialize in funded early-stage companies - we only offer financial and tax services to fast growing startups in the Seed, Series A, Series B and Series C stages.

 We know how to de-risk your startup’s next venture capital round.
 Our team makes sure you are ready to fly through your next VC’s accounting, HR and tax due diligence.
 And when you use us as your bookkeeper, we set up and keep up-to-date a due diligence folder so you can get that next round of fundraising.

 Our practice is built on best of breed cloud accounting software like QuickBooks, Xero, Netsuite, Gusto, Zenefits, Expensify, Avalara, Brex iand Bill.com.
 Technology makes us more efficient, saving our clients money and letting us offer higher value services like FP&A modeling, 409A valuation and venture debt consulting.
 Startups deserve to work with CPAs using modern software.